telepresenceio/telepresence.io/docs/pre-release/reference/intercepts/manual-agent.md

 # Manually injecting the Traffic Agent

-It is possible to directly modify your workload's YAML configuration to add the Telepresence Traffic Agent and enable it to be intercepted.
+You can directly modify your workload's YAML configuration to add the Telepresence Traffic Agent and enable it to be intercepted.

 <Alert severity="warning">
 This is not the recommended approach for making a workload interceptable, but is sometimes the only possible approach.